qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 Managing GRASS data in QGIS browser
 ===================================

 * Copying maps: GRASS maps may be copied between mapsets within the same location using drag and drop.
-* Deleting maps: Right click on a GRASS map and select :guilabel:`Delete` from context menu.
+* Deleting maps: Right click on a GRASS map and select :guilabel:`Delete` from contex menu.
-* Renaming maps: Right click on a GRASS map and select :guilabel:`Rename` from context menu.
+* Renaming maps: Right click on a GRASS map and select :guilabel:`Rename` from contex menu.

 .. _grass_options:

 GRASS Options
 =============

-GRASS options may be set in :guilabel:`GRASS Options` dialog, which can be opened by right click on location or mapset item in the browser and choosing :guilabel:`GRASS Options`.
+GRASS options may be set in :guilabel:`GRASS Options` dialog, which can be opened by right clicking on the location or mapset item in the browser and then choosing :guilabel:`GRASS Options`.

 .. _sec_starting_grass:

 Starting the GRASS plugin
 =========================

-To use GRASS functionalities in |qg|, you must select and load the GRASS plugin with the Plugin Manager.
-Therefore, go to the menu :menuselection:`Plugins -->` |mActionShowPluginManager|
+To use GRASS functionalities in |qg|, you must select and load the GRASS plugin using the Plugin Manager.
+To do this, go to the menu :menuselection:`Plugins -->` |mActionShowPluginManager|
 :menuselection:`Manage Plugins`, select |checkbox| :guilabel:`GRASS` and click **[OK]**.

-The following main features are provided with the menu `Plugins -->`:menuselection:`GRASS` when you start the GRASS plugin:
+The following main features are provided with the toolbar menu when you start the GRASS plugin:

 * |grass_open_mapset| :sup:`Open Mapset`
 * |grass_new_mapset| :sup:`New Mapset`